WilliamYeh123/short_url/README.md

 1. Expiration time, default as 30 days.
 2. Status codes and error messgaes for cases like invalid formats or URL not found.
 3. SQLite for data storage, information including original URL, short_url and expiration time.
+4. Implement rate limiting using ``Flask-Limiter``to prevent abuse of the URL shortening service.

 ## Requirements